loco

 Risk assessment framework

-The app developer fills out a risk assessment questionnaire to get access to the production environment and real-time member health data.
+Following Geisinger's risk assessment process, the app developer fills out a risk assessment questionnaire to get access to the production environment and real-time member health data.
 The questionnaire is divided into three sections: data privacy, security assessment and technical assessment.
 These sections are divided further into seven domains.

 Under each domain, developers must answer several questions to explain how the app addresses the requirements of data confidentiality, privacy and security.
 We evaluate a risk score and risk rating based on their answers.

 The app developer is asked to self-attest.
-If they choose not to attest to the responses provided for the risk assessment questionnaire, we give the app a “high risk” rating regardless of the result of risk assessment process carried out for the app.
+If they choose not to attest to the responses provided for the risk assessment questionnaire, we give the app a "high risk" rating regardless of the result of the risk assessment process carried out for the app.

-Domain 1 Privacy Policy and Terms of Service Medium
+Domain 1 Privacy policy and terms of service Medium

-Domain 2 Consent Management, Use and Disclosure High
+Domain 2 Consent management, use and disclosure High

-Domain 3 Individual Access Medium
+Domain 3 Individual access Medium

-Domain 4 Security and Incident Management Low
+Domain 4 Security and incident management

-Domain 5 Accountability and Provenance Medium
+Domain 5 Accountability and provenance Medium

-Domain 6 Authentication and Authorization Management High
+Domain 6 Authentication and authorization management High

-Domain 7 Application and Data Security Medium
+Domain 7 Application and data security Medium

-You can see the risk ratings and corresponding scores provided for all the apps onboarded by Geisinger.
+You can see the risk ratings and corresponding scores provided for all the apps approved by Geisinger.
+Risk ratings are categorized as low risk, medium risk and high risk.

-If Risk score is between...
-Risk Rating
+If risk score is between Risk rating

 0 to 30 Low risk